monsonite/SIMPL/README.md

 The use of single ascii character commands means that a function can be executed with nothing more than a table look-up to obtain an execution address.

+SIMPL is effectively a human readable language for implementing a 16-bit Von Neumann virtual machine on top of the native assembly language of the cpu.

+It can be applied to any resource limited processor, it is easier to read and write than assembler but not as complex as a full Forth implementation.

 Functionality.